unicitynetwork/state-transition-sdk-js/README.md

 # State Transition SDK

-An SDK for defining and managing the lifecycle of stateful assets on the Unicity Protocol.
+An SDK for managing assets on the Unicity Protocol, supporting off-chain state with on-chain security guarantees.

 ## Overview